Jolly, Missouri

+Unincorporated community in Missouri, U.S.

 Jolly is an unincorporated community in eastern Newton County, in the U.S. state of Missouri.
 A variant name was "Jollification".
 The community is on Capps Creek approximately eight miles west-southwest of Monett in adjacent Barry County and five miles southwest of Pierce City in southwest Lawrence County.

 History

 A post office called Jolly was established in 1898, and remained in operation until 1903.
 Jolly was named after the proprietor of a nearby watermill.
 Jolly Mill, built on Capps Creek in 1848, is listed on the National Register of Historic Places.

-The historic mill community is the centerpiece of the privately funded "Jolly Milly Park", open to the public.
+The historic mill community is the centerpiece of the privately funded "Jolly Mill Park", open to the public.